Why Resume Metrics Matter to Recruiters

-“By the time a candidate reaches the executive level, they should be able to showcase their strengths and back them up with tangible accomplishments that demonstrate they’ve made an impact in their previous roles,” recruiter Jon Hill from The Energists said.
+“By the time a candidate reaches the executive level, they should be able to showcase their strengths and back them up with tangible accomplishments that demonstrate they’ve made an impact in their previous roles,” Jon Hill, a recruiter from The Energists, explained.

 In this article, we discuss: